ruby-rdf/rdf-rdfa/README.md

 # RDF::RDFa reader/writer

-RDFa parser for RDF.rb.
+[RDFa][RDFa 1.1 Core] parser for RDF.rb.

 ## DESCRIPTION
-RDF::RDFa is an RDFa reader for Ruby using the [RDF.rb](http://rdf.rubyforge.org/) library suite.
+RDF::RDFa is an RDFa reader and writer for Ruby using the [RDF.rb][RDF.rb] library suite.

 ## FEATURES
-RDF::RDFa parses RDFa into statements or triples.
+RDF::RDFa parses [RDFa][RDFa 1.1 Core] into statements or triples.

-* Fully compliant XHTML/RDFa 1.1 parser.
+* Fully compliant RDFa 1.1 parser.
+* Writer to generate generic XHTML+RDFa.
-* Uses Nokogiri for parsing XHTML
+* Uses Nokogiri for parsing HTML/SVG
-* RDFa tests use SPARQL for most tests due to Rasqal limitations.
+* [RDFa tests][RDFa-test-suite] use SPARQL for most tests due to Rasqal limitations.
 Other tests compare directly against N-triples.

 Install with 'gem install rdf-rdfa'

 ## Usage

-Instantiate a parser and parse source, specifying type and base-URL
+### Reading RDF data in the XHTML+RDFa format

     RDF::RDFa::Reader.open("etc/foaf.html") do |reader|
       reader.each_statement do |statement|